ddev/ddev.com/src/content/blog/ddev-docker-architecture.md

   - Guides
 ---

-At the simplest level, DDEV is a wrapper on Docker and `docker-compose`.
+At the simplest conceptual level, DDEV is a wrapper on Docker and `docker-compose`.
 Here's our [Contributor Training](contributor-training.md) explaining how we use Docker in DDEV, including the Docker images and containers and how they're related.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ee1YFvATQKw?si=2Fovta2MheJJdG-T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>